pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 2. Ensure that Tanzu Supply Chain packages and Catalog Component packages are installed on the Tanzu Application Platform cluster that you are using to author your first supply chain.

-- If you [Install TanzuSupply Chain with the authoring profile (recommended)](../../how-to/installing-supply-chain/install-authoring-profile.hbs.md), these packages are automatically installed.
+- If you [Install Tanzu Supply Chain with the authoring profile (recommended)](../../how-to/installing-supply-chain/install-authoring-profile.hbs.md), these packages are automatically installed.
 - If you [Install Tanzu Supply Chain manually (not recommended)](../../how-to/installing-supply-chain/installing-manually.hbs.md), you must install the packages individually.

 ## SupplyChain authoring

 SupplyChains, particularly the authoring resources such as `SupplyChain`, `Component`, and the Tekton `Pipeline`/`Task` dependencies are intended to be deployed to clusters through a Git repository using the GitOps source promotion methodology.
 As a Platform Engineer, the recommended approach involves authoring the `SupplyChain` using a set of YAML files within a Git-backed file system.
-Testing and debugging can be performed by pushing all files to a single namespace on the `authoring` profile cluster.
-Once satisfied with the new or modified `SupplyChain`, it should be committed to Git, initiating a pull/merge request.
+Testing and debugging is performed by pushing all files to a single namespace on the `authoring` profile cluster.
+Once satisfied with the new or modified `SupplyChain`, it is committed to Git, initiating a pull/merge request.
 However, managing a potentially large number of YAML manifests manually can be error-prone.
-Platform Engineers can leverage the The Tanzu CLI `supplychain` plug-into streamline the authoring process for `SupplyChains` tailored to their developers.
+Platform Engineers can leverage the Tanzu Supplychain CLI plug-in to streamline the authoring process for `SupplyChains` tailored to their developers.

-The `supplychain` CLI plug-in supports two modes of operation for generating SupplyChains.
+The Tanzu Supplychain CLI plug-in supports two modes of operation for generating SupplyChains.

 - **Interactive** way using the guided wizard
 - **Non-Interactive** way using flags

-Before you use modes, you must use the `tanzu supplychain init` command to initialize the local directory for the `supplychain` CLI generate command.
+Use the `tanzu supplychain init` command to initialize the local directory for the `tanzu supplychain generate` command.

 >**Important** Ideally, Platform Engineers should execute the `tanzu supplychain init/generate` commands on the local version of their GitOps repository, which they intend to utilize for deploying SupplyChains to their Build clusters.
 The `tanzu supplychain` CLI plug-in commands are designed to assist Platform Engineers in scaffolding and populating the local directory with the intended configuration of SupplyChains that they plan to deploy in their Build clusters.